inkmonk/json-test/README.md

 What you need to know for using the library?

-There are two classes `JObject` and `JList` which are used to represent Objects and list in JSON.
+There are two classes `JObject` and `JList` which are used to represent Objects and list of JSON.

 Let's assume you have a JSON object like this: